mh-cbon/go-github-release/README.md

 # How

-I will introduce a simple solution I came up with, you are free to reproduce it, adapt it, crate a new one.
+I will introduce a simple solution I came up with, you are free to reproduce it, adapt it or create a new one.

 ### A bumper